Stability Results Of Small Diameter Properties In Banach Spaces: Introduction

 SCS points were first introduced in \cite{GGMS} as a “slice generalization” of denting points as well as the notion PC (i.e. points for which the identity mapping on the unit ball, from weak topology to norm topology is continuous)and subsequently analyzed in detail in \cite{R} and \cite{S}.
-It is well known that a Banach space $X$ has Radon Nikodym Property ($RNP$) if and only if every closed and bounded subset of the space have slices with arbitrarily small diameter.
-A Banach space $X$ has the Point of Continuity Property ($PCP$) if every nonempty closed and bounded subset of $X$ has relatively weakly open subsets with arbitrarily small diameter and $X$ is said to be Strongly Regular ($SR$) if every closed, convex and bounded subset of $X$ has convex combination of slices with arbitrarily small diameter.
+It is well known that $X$ has Radon Nikodym Property ($RNP$) if and only if every closed bounded and convex subset of $X$ has slices with arbitrarily small diameter. $X$ has the Point of Continuity Property ($PCP$) if every closed bounded and convex subset of $X$ has relatively weakly open subsets with arbitrarily small diameter. $X$ is said to be Strongly Regular ($SR$) if every closed, convex and bounded subset of $X$ has convex combination of slices with arbitrarily small diameter.
 For more details, see \cite{B3}, \cite{GGMS} and \cite{GMS}.
 It is clear then that $RNP$ implies $PCP$ and $PCP$ implies $SR$.
 It is also well known that none of these implications can be reversed.
 Clearly, $RNP$ implies $BDP$, $PCP$ implies $BHP$ and $SR$ implies $BSCSP$.
 The diagram below gives a clear picture. $\quad \quad \quad \quad \quad \quad \quad \quad\quad\quad\quad\quad\quad\quad\quad\quad \Big \Downarrow \quad \quad\quad\quad\quad \Big \Downarrow \quad \quad\quad\quad\quad \Big \Downarrow$ It was proved in \cite{GGMS} that $X$ is strongly regular if and only if every nonempty bounded convex set $K$ in $X$ is contained in norm closure of $SCS(K)$ i.e. $SCS$ points of $K$.
 Later it was proved in \cite{S} that a Banach space has $RNP$ if and only if it is SR and has the Krein Milman Property (KMP), i.e. every closed bounded convex subset K of $X$ is the norm-closed convex hull of its extreme points.
 All the three properties discussed in this paper in a way, are ''localised"(to the closed unit ball) versions of the three geometric properties $RNP, PCP$ and $SR$.